Mumble-SRL/MBAdminSwift/Readme.md

 ## Manual installation

-To install the library manually drag and drop the folder `MBAdmin` to your project structure in XCode.
+To install the library manually drag and drop the folder `MBAdminSwift` to your project structure in XCode.

-Note that `MBAdmin ` has `MBurgerSwift` as a dependency, so you have to install also this library.
+Note that `MBAdminSwift` has `MBurgerSwift` as a dependency, so you have to install also this library manually.

 # Add/Edit a section